Skip to content

 When This Backfires

-Four conditions where the instrumentation cost outweighs the return:
+Four conditions where instrumentation cost outweighs return:

 Example

 A multi-agent research harness coordinates a planner, two retrieval agents, and a synthesis agent on a GAIA Level 2 task.
-The harness wires the six signals:
+It wires the six signals: ToolErr(r) per retrieval agent over a rolling window of 10 calls; a repeated-action-key counter on (agent_id, tool, normalised-arg); new-URL count per retrieval call (low-gain proxy); Support_τ(r) on each candidate answer; and C_r weighted by the harness's own per-token and per-tool costs.

 Key Takeaways

-• The empirical basis is 165 GAIA validation traces with 38–46% per-level failure rates and mean token use rising from 8,152 to 16,389 across difficulty levels (Li et al., arxiv 2606.01365).
+• The empirical basis is 165 GAIA validation traces with 38–46% per-level failure rates and mean token use rising from 8,152 to 16,389 (Li et al., arxiv 2606.01365).

 Feedback